syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endtabs %}

-#### Change the format of time editor**
+#### Change the format of time editor

 In the time editor, a short time will be shown by default.
-You can change the applied format by setting the `Format`property in `DataFormTimeItem`.
+You can change the applied format by setting the `Format` property in `DataFormTimeItem`.

 {% tabs %}
 {% highlight C# %}

-    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;
+    this.dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

     private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
     {